Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 You need to make your sales pages with a never-ending answering page until they get satisfied and stop reading.

-Nothing is too long unless you are providing helpful content and copy to sell your product or service.
+Nothing is too long unless you provide helpful content and copy to sell your product or service.

 Focus On Mobile-First Approach Web-design